DazzlingDevelopment/MathKit/README.md

 Output:
 [1953128.0]

-With three lines of code, you have solved and printed an expression.
+With three lines of code, you have solved and printed an expression!

 ## Dependencies
 Some classes depend on other classes.
 MKGeometry and MKSolver, for example, both rely on MKBasics for some basic math.
 Below is a list of dependencies: